cloudblue/connect-eaas-core/docs/tutorials/webapp/test_api.md

 ## Run your extension

-Once the image is build, to run your container execute:
+Once the image is composed, run your container by executing the following command:

 ``` bash
 $ docker compose up chart_dev
 ```

-Now go to the Connect UI and check that your extension is connected to the `DEV` environment using the :material-refresh: button located in the `Environment` widget.
+Next, go to the Connect UI and check whether your extension is connected to the `DEV` environment by using the :material-refresh: button located in the `Environment` widget.

 ## Test your `list marketplaces` endpoint

-First you need to copy your extension's base url from the `Custom API Methods` widget.
+Copy your extension's base url from the `Custom API Methods` widget.

-Then using `curl` execute:
+Thereafter, execute the following `curl` command:

 ``` bash
 $ curl \